massabaali7/PDAF/README.md

 Colab: https://colab.research.google.com/drive/11Pve_TOxcHxK1kQBZHRGdcpCim-EVH_7?usp=sharing

 Speaker verification systems are crucial for authenticating identity through voice.
-Traditionally, these systems focus on comparing feature vectors, overlooking the speech’s content.
-However, this paper challenges this by highlighting the importance of phonetic dominance, a measure of the frequency or duration of phonemes, as a crucial cue in speaker verification.
+Authentication is typically performed by comparing feature vectors -- _embeddings_ -- derived from test and enrollment recordings.
+Traditionally, these feature vectors are computed in a content-agnostic manner, assuming the influence of the content on speaker identity to be minimal.
+This paper challenges this view by highlighting the importance of phonetic dominance, a measure of the frequency or duration of phonemes, as a crucial cue in speaker verification.
 A novel Phoneme-Debiasing Attention Framework (PDAF) is introduced, integrating with existing attention frameworks to mitigate biases caused by phonetic dominance.
 PDAF adjusts the weighting for each phoneme and influences feature extraction, allowing for a more nuanced analysis of speech.